 Liberty Point Resolves

-Nearly 250 years ago, on June 20, 1775, a gathering of locals signed a document that is commonly called "The Liberty Point Resolves," which was a precursor to the Declaration of Independence.
+Two hundred and fifty years ago, on June 20, 1775, a gathering of locals signed a document that is commonly called "The Liberty Point Resolves," which was a precursor to the Declaration of Independence.
 The 55 dignitaries who signed the document pledged to "go forth and be ready to sacrifice our lives and fortunes to secure her freedom and safety."
 The document is said to have been tacked to the Liberty Tree, which stands in front of the U.S. Army Airborne & Special Operations Museum on Hay Street.
+The original document, currently preserved in the Southern Historical Collection at the University of Chapel Hill, is periodically on display in Fayetteville.

 The moment is memorialized on a granite sculpture at Liberty Point in downtown Fayetteville.
 Liberty Point is a vestige of early street patterns with its triangular plot.